quantumlib/Cirq/docs/simulation.md

 ## Simulation

 Cirq comes with built in Python simulators for testing out small circuits.
+There are two types of simulators

+* Pure state simulators that apply sparse matrix updates.
+The pure state simulators support both unitary gates as well as channels that are probabilistic combinations (mixtures) of unitaries or

+* Mixed state simulators that keep track of the entire density matrix and can be used

+Cirq comes with built in Python simulators for testing out small circuits.
 One of these simulators works for generic gates that implement their unitary matrix, ``cirq.Simulator``.
 The other simulator is customized for the native gate set